ThunderCAMs vs. LightBurn & Other USB Webcams

 • On Nova 51 and 63 machines the bed extends past the hinge line so the rearmost portion of the bed will not be in play but the camera can still be used with the visible areas

 • The Mini 60 has a fixed bed which may affect calibration because the focal point will change with material thickness as there is not movable Z axis in a Mini60.
-See here: The The Basics Of Focus
+See here: The Basics Of Focus

 85 and 120 FOV LB Cam Lens Correction Values